Antonio-Requena/DP-Sketching-Algorithms/README.md

 ### Custom Datasets :page_facing_up:

 If you wish to use a custom dataset for the experiments, simply add it to the `utils/datasets/` directory.
-Ensure that the dataset has the same structure as the existing ones (i.e., the same columns), as described in the final degree project document [TFG_AntonioRequena](./TFG_AntonioRequena.pdf).
+Ensure that the dataset has the same structure as the existing ones (i.e., the same columns), as described in [the final degree project document](./TFG_Document.pdf).

 ## Available Algorithms